-In this interview, you'll hear from a young entrepreneur who has successfully started and run businesses in several industries.
-He offers valuable insights into the challenges and rewards of being an entrepreneur and provides tips for aspiring business owners.
+Matt offers valuable insights into the challenges and rewards of being a founder and provides tips for aspiring entrepreneurs.

 We all know one of those guys.
 The guy who, no matter how successful he becomes, is still the same person he was in college.
 For me, that guy is Matt.
 I met Matt in business school, and we immediately hit it off.
 He told me he was starting his own company, and I wasn't surprised at all.

 And boy, did he make a success of it!
 His company quickly became an enterprise.
-But even with all his success, he never lost the down-to-earth attitude.
+But even with all his success, he never lost his down-to-earth attitude.

 I don't get to see Matt as often as I'd like now that we're so busy, but every time I do, it's like we never missed a beat.
 He's still the funny guy making bogeys on the golf course.